udaeng8286/udaeng8286/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Verdana&weight=600&duration=3000&pause=1000&color=CDA6F7&random=false&width=435&lines=Welcome+to+Udaeng's+GitHub!)](https://git.io/typing-svg)

 Hi!
-I am YuJeong who is studying to become a front end developer🤗<br>
+I am YuJeong who is studying to become a front end developer🤖<br>
 I love watching animations🖼 and working out at the gym!💪<br>
 I want to be a person with a healthy body and mind!
 Please cheer for my growth🥰<br>